You are now in the main content area

 Headshot of Emma King

-Emma King was a public affairs and communications associate at the University Health Network (UHN), specifically the Peter Munk Cardiac Centre.
-However, she now works for PwC Canada as senior associate, internal communications.
+This Q&A was conducted when Emma was a public affairs and communications associate at the University Health Network (UHN), specifically the Peter Munk Cardiac Centre and now works for PwC Canada as senior associate, internal communications.

 King said one of the best things about her job was how much it changed day-to-day.